-Guidelines for recording video for Speakers of Typography Society of India
+Guidelines for Speakers to record video of lectures.
+Typography Society of India

 11. In Meeting Window, click on “Screen Share” button at the bottom centre of the screen